About the Garmin Panoptix LiveScope™ System

 - Torque sheet

-- 7.75' Marine power cable (2-pin female plug on one end and bare wire on other end)
+- 7.75' Marine power cable (with in-line 7.5A fuse) (2-pin female plug on one end and bare wire on other end)

 - Threaded collar